kevinveenbirkenbach/cymais/roles/pc-libreoffice/README.md

 # PC-LibreOffice Role

 ## Overview
-This README is for the `pc-libreoffice` role, part of the `computer-playbook` repository.
+This README is for the `pc-libreoffice` role, part of the `cymais` repository.
 This role focuses on installing LibreOffice, a powerful and free office suite, along with necessary fonts and language packages.

 ## Role Contents
 The `main.yml` file under the `pc-libreoffice` role includes tasks for installing LibreOffice and its components: